BeneUX/BeneUX/README.md

 Business Informatics Student
 ----------------------------

-I am currently doing my Master's in Business Information and work as a student trainee at Sopra Steria.
+I am currently doing my Master in Business Information and work as a student trainee at Sopra Steria.

 * 🌍  I'm based in Frankfurt, Germany
 * 🖥️  See my portfolio at [coming soon](http://www.coming-soon.com)